cicorias/Castle-Winbuntu/README.md

  <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/whitespace_removal.gif" height="450">

-Again, not *ideal*, but it at least provides some form of remedy without having to install/configure another "proxy" layer to translate various registers, and logically handle shared clipboard buffers between what again are essentially two distinct OS's, using different registers for their copy/paste behavior (note: you may have to hit the `Esc` key in order to get it to "let go"  of the text you have mouse highlighted/selected, subsequently passing it along to the clipboard buffer and `ctrl-v` pasting).
+**Note:** you may have to hit the `Esc` key in order to get it to "let go"  of the text you have mouse highlighted/selected, subsequently passing it along to the clipboard buffer and allowing for `ctrl-v` pasting).

+Again, not *ideal*, but this method arguably does offer the least complicated remedy which for some may be preferable to having to install, configure, and maintain all the additional complexity necessary to essentially "proxy" terminal connections through a separate X-server process for translating different registers for a shared clipboard buffer - or having to troubleshoot multiple components when things go wrong, or tweak multiple configuration files spanning multiple locations just to perform simple adjustments, etc.

 I've also configured `F2` to toggle `:set paste`, allowing for quick and precictable `ctrl-v` behavior (make sure you have also set the "multiline paste" option for ctrl-v in the settings for ConEmu...):
 ```